Scott Rush

-Scott Anthony Rush (born 3 October 1985) is an Australian former labourer, who was convicted in Indonesia for drug trafficking as a member of the Bali Nine.
+Scott Anthony Rush (born 3 October 1985) is an Australian former labourer who was convicted in Indonesia for drug trafficking as a member of the Bali Nine.
 In 2005, on his first trip to Bali, Rush was arrested at Ngurah Rai International Airport in Denpasar with 1.3 kg of heroin concealed on his body.
 After a criminal trial, on 13 February 2006, Rush was sentenced to life imprisonment.
 After appealing against the severity of the sentence, in a surprise outcome handed down by the Bali High Court on 6 September 2006, Rush's sentence was changed to the death penalty.
 On 10 May 2011, Rush's death sentence was reduced to life imprisonment on appeal to the Indonesian Supreme Court.
+On 15 December 2024, after an agreement was made between the Indonesian government and the Australian government to arrange the repatriation of the remainder of the Bali Nine, Rush returned to Australia to live freely in the community.

 Early life

+Scott Anthony Rush was born on 3 October 1985.
 Rush grew up in Chelmer, a western riverside suburb of Brisbane.
-Following his arrest, conviction and sentencing, it was revealed that Rush had been expelled from Brisbane's St Laurence's College during his Year 10 studies for an incident involving drugs.
+Following his arrest, conviction, and sentencing, it was revealed that Rush had been expelled from Brisbane's St Laurence's College during his Year 10 studies for an incident involving drugs.
 It was reported that Rush then moved to another Brisbane school, Marist College Rosalie, whence he graduated in 2002.
 Media reports claim that Rush was using cannabis at the age of 15 and has used ecstasy and prescription drugs.
 Further information released following his sentencing, state that in December 2004 Rush pleaded guilty at Inala Magistrates' Court to 16 offences, including drug possession, fraud, theft and drink-driving.
 A warrant for his arrest in Australia was outstanding at the time of his trip to Bali, relating to A$4,796.95 stolen from an Australian bank.

 Alleged trafficking conspiracy

 According to media reports, Rush and his Brisbane friend, Michael Czugaj, met Tan Duc Thanh Nguyen in a Fortitude Valley hotel.
 Nguyen offered them both a free holiday to Bali, with one media report also stating that Rush was provided a mobile phone prior to his departure from Sydney.
 Rush, aged 19, and Czugaj, aged 18, arrived in Bali on 8 April 2005 and checked into Hotel Aneka, the same hotel used by Indonesian police for their surveillance.
-According to claims made in his defence by Rush's lawyer, Nguyen introduced both Rush and Czugaj to alleged co-ringleaders of the smuggling operation, Andrew Chan and Myuran Sukumaran at the Hard Rock Hotel in Bali.
+According to claims made in his defense by Rush's lawyer, Nguyen introduced both Rush and Czugaj to alleged co-ringleaders of the smuggling operation, Andrew Chan and Myuran Sukumaran at the Hard Rock Hotel in Bali.
 Allegedly, Chan and Sukumaran threatened both Rush and Czugaj, ordering them to carry concealed goods, or that their families would be killed.